himoacs/solace_kdb_whitepaper/whitepaper.md

 Instead of subscribing directly to a topic, we can bind to a queue with the topic mapped to it.
 Let's use the queue `hello_world` we created in previous section with our topic `data/generic/hello` mapped to it.

 We can use example `[sol_sub_persist.q](https://github.com/KxSystems/solace/blob/master/examples/sol_sub_persist.q)` to bind to a queue.
-Note that this example is similar to `sol_sub_direct.q` but this time we need to send acknowledgement after receving the message via `.solace.sendAck`.
+Note that this example is similar to `sol_sub_direct.q` but this time we need to send acknowledgement after receiving the message via `.solace.sendAck`.
 We can bind to a queue via `.solace.bindQueue`.

 ```
 (kdb) [ec2-user@ip-172-31-70-197 examples]$ q sol_sub_persist.q -dest "hello_world"